LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: The proposed LLM-HeMARL for Collaborative Trajectories Design

 The main purpose of this step is to collect expert policy from the LLM by deploying it as an agent that interacts with the environment in a closed loop.
 Specifically, our framework begins with the manual construction of a comprehensive textual prompt that follows established prompt engineering principles\cite{white2023prompt}.
 This prompt encapsulates the entire task description, including the initial system configuration, mission objective, channel model, secrecy constraints, operational rules, and any other relevant limitations.
 Upon receiving the prompt, the LLM performs multi-step reasoning based on the provided initial environmental state and employs a chain-of-thought mechanism\cite{wei2022chain} to generate a detailed internal thought process that leads to a final decision or action.
 During this phase, we record the initial environmental configuration, the complete reasoning process, and the resulting action selected.

 Next, the positions of the UAVs are updated based on LLM's decisions, and the corresponding CSI is obtained.
 This CSI is then fed into the S2DC module to compute the secrecy precoding.
 Subsequently, the reward $r_t$ is calculated based on the UAVs' propulsion consumption and secrecy rate.
 Meanwhile, we tuned the prompts by analyzing the LLM's reasoning and decision outcomes to reduce hallucinations and improve the reliability of the answers.
-Finally, using regular expressions, we parse the stored environmental parameters and LLM-generated policies into RL trajectory format, thereby constructing an LLM policy dataset $\mathcal{D}_{\text{LLM}}$, which is formally defined as:

-where $s_t$, $a_t$, $r_t$, and $s_{t+1}$ denote the state, action, reward, and next state at time step $t$, respectively, and $\pi_{\text{LLM}}$ represents the policy implicitly induced by the LLM through its prompting mechanism.
+Finally, using regular expressions, we parse the stored environmental parameters and LLM-generated policies into RL trajectory format, thereby constructing an LLM policy dataset $\mathcal{D}_{\text{LLM}}$, which is formally defined as $\mathcal{D}_{\text{LLM}} = \{(s_t, a_t, r_t, s_{t+1})|a_t \sim \pi_{\text{LLM}}(a_t|s_t)\}$, where $s_t$, $a_t$, $r_t$, and $s_{t+1}$ denote the state, action, reward, and next state at time step $t$, respectively, and $\pi_{\text{LLM}}$ represents the policy implicitly induced by the LLM through its prompting mechanism.